KTC96/project-one/README.md

    * For future applications of the website I would like to include links to scientific papers so that the user can learn more in depth knowledge about the subject matter.
    * Add a feedback feature after completing the quiz so users can check their answers.
-   * Make quiz questions randomly generate from a pool, so a wider range of knoweldge can be tested.
+   * Make quiz questions randomly generate from a pool, so a wider range of knowledge can be tested.
    * Increase the range of material covered in the site.
    * Link the quiz to a database to capture and store user data.

-### Accesibility
+### Accessibility

 ## Technologies